Updated 24 July 2024

 PDF version (with illustrations and additional information)

-Chirocentrodon Günther 1868 cheír or cheirós (Gr. χείρ, genitive χειρός), hand, homologous to the pectoral fin, probably referring to long pectoral fins of C. taeniatus (=bleekerianus), as long as head; kéntron (Gr. κέντρον), Latinized centrum, prickle or sharp point; odon, Latinized and grammatically adjusted from Greek nominative ὀδούς (odoús), tooth, probably referring to “strong” canine teeth on lower jaw and/or “large” maxillary teeth, “extending nearly to the vertical from the hind margin of the eye”
+Chirocentrodon Günther 1868 etymology not explained, perhaps cheír or cheirós (Gr. χείρ, genitive χειρός), hand, homologous to the pectoral fin, referring to long pectoral fins of C. taeniatus (=bleekerianus), as long as head; centro-, from kéntron (Gr. κέντρον), any sharp point, and odon, Latinized and grammatically adjusted from Greek nominative ὀδούς (odoús), tooth, referring to “strong” canine teeth on lower jaw and/or “large” maxillary teeth, “extending nearly to the vertical from the hind margin of the eye” (another possibility is that the name is an allusion to the Wolf Herring genus Chirocentrus, which also has strong canine teeth)

 Chirocentrodon bleekerianus (Poey 1867) -[i]anus (L.) belonging to: patronym not identified but clearly in honor of Dutch army surgeon and ichthyologist Pieter Bleeker (1819–1878)